Masters scholarships and funding

 There is also funding for students in specific countries which you can get more information on from the British Council website.

-EU students starting their course in the 2021/2022 academic year or later will be classed as international students.
+EU students starting their course in the 2021/2022 academic year or later are classed as international students.

 University scholarships and funding